 This review will ensure compliance with official fire safety standards and regulations, leading to the issuance of the fire safety certificate to be submitted to CYQAA.

-- 1.1.3.5 Certificate for Adequate Electrical and Mechanical Installations, issued by the Electromechanical Department - Certificate for the electrical installations was submitted.
+- 1.1.3.5 Certificate for Adequate Electrical and Mechanical Installations, issued by the Electromechanical Department - Certificate for the electrical installations was not submitted. - No certificate for the gas equipment and gas storage tanks have been submitted.